Scanners II: The New Order: Production

 Pierre David who produced the original Scanners film as well as several other David Cronenberg films had been interested in a follow-up to Scanners beginning with development on a TV series in the early 80s that ultimately never came to be.
 After partnering with producer René Malo of Malofilm who bought the sequel rights from David, Scanners II: The New Order was set to be shot back to back with Scanners III: The Takeover.
 The film marked the theatrical directorial debut of Cinematographer Christian Duguay, who up to that point had mostly directed episodes of TV series Crossbow.
 Duguay initially turned down the offer to direct as he was uninterested in science-fiction or horror material and didn't like the script, but Malo eventually convinced Duguay he could lend his own vision to it.
 After original Scanners effects artists Chris Walas and Stephan Dupuis proved unavailable, Mike Smithson was hired to supervise the effects team, but due to a rushed two month schedule often had to pare down the effects as the script called for more head explosions than would have been feasible in such a compressed amount of time, leading the team to find alternate ways of showcasing Scanner abilities.
 The film was shot in Montreal in December 1989.
 During the eleven week shoot, temperatures were pushed down to forty degrees below zero which caused production to be shut down for a day.

 Release

+Scanners II: The New Order was released on June 28, 1991.
+A home video release followed on November 14, 1991.

 The film was released on VHS by 20th Century Fox Home Entertainment and Media Home Entertainment in the U.S. and in Canada by Malofilm Home Video.
 A DVD version of the film is included in the Scanners Trilogy box set released only in Europe by Starz Home Entertainment.
 Shout!
 Factory's new horror label Scream Factory released a Region 1 DVD/Blu-ray edition on September 10, 2013.